-On February 3, 2010, Trading Technologies International, Inc. ("Trading Technologies") filed a complaint in the U.S. District Court for the Northern District of Illinois, Eastern Division, against IBG LLC and the Company ("Defendants").
-The complaint, as amended, alleges that the Defendants have infringed and continue to infringe twelve U.S. patents held by Trading Technologies.
-Trading Technologies is seeking, among other things, unspecified damages and injunctive relief.
-The Defendants filed an answer to Trading Technologies' amended complaint, as well as related counterclaims.
-The Defendants deny Trading Technologies' claims, assert that the asserted patents are not infringed and are invalid, and assert several other defenses as well.
+On February 3, 2010, Trading Technologies International, Inc. ("Trading Technologies") filed a complaint in the U.S. District Court for the Northern District of Illinois, Eastern Division, against IBG LLC and the Company (the "Defendants").
+The complaint, as amended, alleged that the Defendants infringed twelve U.S. patents held by Trading Technologies.
+Trading Technologies sought damages and injunctive relief.
+The Defendants asserted numerous defenses to Trading Technologies' claims.

 The asserted patents were the subject of petitions before the United States Patent and Trademark Office ("USPTO") seeking Covered Business Method Review ("CBM Review").
 The USPTO Patent Trial Appeal Board ("PTAB") found all claims of ten of the twelve asserted patents to be invalid.
 Of the remaining two patents, 53 of the 56 claims of one patent were held invalid and the other patent survived CBM Review proceedings.
-Appeals were filed by either Defendants or Trading Technologies on all PTAB determinations.
+Appeals were filed by either the Defendants or Trading Technologies on all PTAB determinations.

-The United States Court of Appeals for the Federal Circuit vacated the CBM Review determinations of invalidity for four patents, concluding that these patents were not eligible for CBM Review.
-The District Court trial with respect to these four patents is scheduled for August 2, 2021.
+The United States Court of Appeals for the Federal Circuit affirmed the PTAB's CBM Review determinations that eight patents were invalid and vacated the CBM Review determinations of invalidity for four patents, concluding that these patents were not eligible for CBM Review.
+The District Court proceedings on the four patents where the CBM Review determinations had been vacated thereafter resumed in March 2019.
+All four patents have since expired.